 If customers disagree with your claim to be exempt, they can complain to their telco.

-If you do not meet the CSG Standard, your claim may not be valid.
-You must still connect or repair their service within the timelines the CSG Standard sets while you are exempt.
-You may have to compensate customers if you did not.
+If your claim of exemption is not be valid, you must connect or repair the service within the timelines the CSG Standard sets while you are exempt.
+You may have to compensate customers if you don't.